DR JONATHAN J NEGUS

 Dr Negus performs primary and revision Hip and Knee replacement surgeries, arthroscopic and sports injury surgery, osteotomy and realignment surgery.

-He consults and operates on the North Shore, Northern Beaches, CBD, and the Central Coast.
+He consults and operates on the North Shore, Northern Beaches and the Central Coast.

 Surgical interests – Hip replacements both DAA (anterior approach) and posterior, partial (Uni) & total knee replacements, ACL surgery, computer and robotic assisted surgery.